jennybuni/retrobun/content/posts/pokemon-hg-ss/index.md

 - **Pokéwalker Caution**: If you’re buying a Pokéwalker, confirm the battery compartment isn’t corroded.
 And make sure it comes with the back covers it’s surprisingly hard to find those separately.

-- **Play vs. Display**: Decide early if you want a copy to play or one to keep pristine.
+- **Play vs Display**: Decide early if you want a copy to play or one to keep pristine.
 It’s totally fine to have a “player cart” and a nicer boxed version for display later.

 ## Fun Fact
 Here’s a neat tidbit: the Pokéwalker wasn’t just a gimmick—it actually had exclusive Pokémon and items you could only obtain by walking!
 This included rare finds like Surfing Pikachu, making the accessory a true gameplay enhancer, not just a pedometer.
 In a way, it was Pokémon GO before Pokémon GO—seven years early.